 In an emergency CALL 999 – ASK for the POLICE give them clear information that you’re worried for a person’s safetyInformation to give to call taker:-

-You could be faced with when working towards safety with person at risk of suicide is not possible.
-This could be a number of reasons, but not limited to:- if they are going to immediately act on their thoughts of suicide or it could be if a person has already taken steps to end their life.
-Our advice in these circumstances is very simple – seek emergency help NOW.
+You could be faced with an Emergency situation where a person is at risk of suicide.
+There are a number of situations you might encoumter, some examples are, but not limited to:- where someone is going to immediately act on their thoughts of suicide or it could be, if a person has already taken steps to end their life.
+Our advice in these circumstances is very simple – Do not delay, seek emergency help NOW.

 If you’re with a person who has taken steps or cannot stay safe, accompany them to A E, BUT only if you can do so safely, or call an ambulance to get you there.
 This is the right thing to do and is really not a waste of emergency services time as some people fear.
 Look at it this way If someone is having a heart attack the outcome could be death – just the same as if someone has tried to take their own life.
 Therefore, in this situation, calling an ambulance is the right action to take.